Belavia: 1992–2020

-Upon the dissolution of the Soviet Union, Belarus acquired a substantial fleet of aircraft, comprising 24 Tu-154s, 19 Tu-134s, 18 An-24s, 7 An-26s, and 8 Yak-40s.
+Upon the dissolution of the Soviet Union, Belarus republic acquired a fleet of aircraft, comprising 24 Tu-154s, 19 Tu-134s, 18 An-24s, 7 An-26s, and 8 Yak-40s.
 This fleet was initially part of the Belarusian Civil Aviation Association "Belavia".

-In 1996, the association underwent reorganization, leading to the formation of the national airline, Belavia, which subsequently joined IATA the same year.
-Belavia consolidated its operations by merging with Minskavia in 1998 and Mogilevavia in 2000.
-In 2003, the fleet expanded with the Boeing 737-500, marking the first introduction of Western-manufactured aircraft into the Belarusian aviation fleet.
+In 1996, the association underwent reorganization, leading to the formation of the national airline, Belavia, which subsequently joined IATA that same year.
+Belavia took over Minskavia in 1998 and Mogilevavia in 2000.
+In 2003, the fleet expanded with the delivery of Boeing 737-500, the first introduction of Western-manufactured aircraft in Belarus.

 Between 2003 and 2009, the airline saw its passenger numbers double and in 2009 handled just under 700,000 customers.

 Three leased Bombardier CRJ 100 aircraft were introduced on regional services from Minsk.
 The first one was delivered in February 2007, with the other two later in 2007.
 They directly replaced the aging Antonov An-24 and Tupolev Tu-134 aircraft.
 It was looking to lease two Bombardier CRJ-700s in 2010.
 Belavia had also planned to retire its remaining Tupolev Tu-154Ms by 2011 following he retirement of its last Tupolev Tu-134 in summer 2009 which was replaced by an ex-FlyLAL Boeing 737-500.
 On 27 June 2014, an order was announced for three Boeing 737-800 aircraft to be acquired directly by Belavia.
 The first of these was delivered in August 2016.

 In August 2016, Belavia received their first aircraft with their new livery.
 This is the first re-branding since the company's founding in 1996 on its 20 years anniversary.
 The new livery was applied a brand new Boeing 737-800.
 The much newer 737s replaced the aging Tupolev Tu-154s.
 On 1 October 2016, Belavia retired their two remaining Tupolev Tu-154s from scheduled services as one of the last airlines worldwide to do so.

 In 2019, the company employed nearly 1,900 people, and generated a turnover of 374 million euros with an operating result of 49 million euros.
 During this year it carried almost 4 million passengers, an increase of more than 15% compared to the 2018 figure.

 Several employees who participated in 2020 Belarusian protests were forced to leave their jobs.